Fragments of existence

 Would you like to arrange a tour of Fragments of Existence for your students?

 The stories that come alive in this exhibition are ones that are rarely heard.
-Yet NRPF is an issue that affects students, families, and neighbours across East London.
+Yet NRPF is an issue that affects students, families, and neighbours across London.

 This exhibition is perfectly suited for high school and Sixth Form students to explore issues related to immigration policy and welfare and engage with social science research that links with subjects such as Citizenship, Sociology or PSHE.